Fox armoured reconnaissance vehicle

 The FV721 Fox Combat Vehicle Reconnaissance (Wheeled) (CVR(W)) was a 4 × 4 armoured car manufactured by ROF Leeds, deployed by the British Army as a replacement for the Ferret scout car and the Saladin armoured car.
-The Fox was introduced into service with B Squadron, 1st Royal Tank Regiment (Aliwal Barracks, Tidworth) in 1975 and withdrawn from service 1993–94.
+The Fox was introduced into service with B Squadron, 1st Royal Tank Regiment (Aliwal Barracks, Tidworth) in 1975 and withdrawn from service in 1993–94.

+History

 Development of the Fox began in 1965 and the following year the Daimler company of Coventry, which was building the Ferret scout car at the time, was awarded a contract to build 15 prototype vehicles.
 The first was completed in November 1967 and the last in April 1969.
 User trials began in 1968 and the first official announcement concerning the Fox was made in October 1969.

 The following year the Fox was accepted for service with the British Army and a production order was placed with Royal Ordnance Leeds.

 Production began in 1972 and the first vehicle was completed in May 1973.
 Production of the Fox has been completed at Royal Ordnance Leeds.